provenance-io/docs/faq/hash-utility-token-faq.md

 ## How do I get Hash? <a id="how-do-i-get-hash"></a>

-Hash is available to purchase on https://dlob.io/
+Hash is available to purchase on the decentralized exchange on Provenance Blockchain [https://dlob.io/](https://dlob.io/).
+A [tep-by-step guide](https://provenance.io/purchase-hash) walks through how to purchase on the decentralized exchange.